 What is Salt?

 Salt is Sodium (40%) Chloride (60%).
 These are both two minerals, and are both electrolytes.
 In a nutshell electrolytes regulate the flow of water in and out of the cells and sparks nerve impulses.
-They make sure our cells are hydrated so we don’t shrivel up and die, and the nerve impulses help keep our bodies functioning.
+They make sure our cells are hydrated, so we don’t shrivel up and die, and enables the transition of nerve impulses to help keep our bodies functioning.
 Think of your involuntary muscles that keep your heart beating, your lungs opening, and even the electrical impulses in the brain.
 Electrolytes are very important.
-Which is why replenishing electrolytes after/while sweating for an hour or more from exercising or being in the heat for hours is so important.
+Which is why replenishing electrolytes after and while sweating for an hour or more from exercising or being in the heat for hours is so important.

 What about specifically salt?
 What does it do?